APAC Based Digital and Social Media Network ‘VS Media’ Announce Strategic Investment and Partnership with LA Creative Venture Studio ‘MeeshQ’

 Launching creatives and celebrity talent in emerging global markets for brand sponsorship and product venture opportunities.

-- VS Media makes strategic investment in MeeshQ as part of the partnership.
+- VS Media makes strategic investment in MeeshQ as its exclusive partner in the Asia Pacific region.
 The financial terms are undisclosed.

-- MeeshQ has a roster of high-profile talent, including professional athletes, entertainers, and artists.
+- MeeshQ’s has a roster of high-profile talent, including professional athletes, entertainers, and artists.

-- VS Media will be MeeshQ's exclusive partner in the Asia Pacific region.

 - MeeshQ founder and venture capitalist Jeff Hood is best known for bringing legendary boxer Mike Tyson, and other celebrities, into Web 3 during the digital art bull market.